 Below is a short summary of some of the main provisions of CQUR Bank’s AML and CFT policies, procedures, systems and controls which are in line and in full compliance with the Qatar AML/CFT Regulatory Framework:

 - CQUR Bank has a legal and regulatory compliance program that includes a designated senior officer who is responsible for coordinating and overseeing the Bank’s AML/CFT framework.

 - Proper Know-Your-Customer (“KYC”) practices are central to the Bank’s AML/CFT framework.

 - CQUR Bank developed written policies documenting the processes in place to prevent, detect and report suspicious transactions.

 - In addition to inspections by the government supervisors/regulators, CQUR Bank’s internal audit assess AML policies and practices on a regular basis.

 - Policy prohibiting accounts/relationships with shell banks, customers dealing in any type of trafficking, sanctioned persons.

 - Policies covering relationships with Politically Exposed Persons (PEPs), members of their family and close associates.

 - Risk-based scoring system for the risk assessment of its customers.

-- All customers are screened against, inter-alia, sanctions lists, including but not limited to lists of the United Nations Security Council, the State of Qatar, the European Union, the USA Office of Foreign Assets Control (OFAC), the Russian Federation.
+- All customers are screened against, inter-alia, sanctions lists, including but not limited to lists of the United Nations Security Council, the State of Qatar, the European Union and the USA Office of Foreign Assets Control (OFAC).